dc4ll/mflossthesis/README.md

 Master FLOSS Thesis

-This is the official repository for the development of the masgistral thesis based on free and open source software.
+This is the official repository for the development of the magistral thesis based on free and open source software.